 The primary reason why homeowners want to do their own electrical work is because they think they will save a lot of money.
 The truth is, you will probably need to purchase new tools and supplies to do the job right, which adds up.

 There is also a high chance you will make a mistake.
 If this occurs, then you will spend even more money to fix it than if you simply hired a professional in the first place.

 Repairing electrical work is extremely dangerous.
 You could fall if you have to get up on a ladder to fix something.
 There is also the concern of wiring, and one wrong move could result in electrocution.

 Homeowners also need to consider the increased risk of house fire.
 Performing shoddy work could lead to electrical problems that could result in an appliance catching fire.
 If you do this work on your own, then your insurance company may not cover the damages from this fire.

 Wagner has been helping homeowners across Albuquerque since 1928.
 Our services are available 24/7, so no matter what time it is, you need to contact us right away when a problem develops.
 There are numerous DIY projects you can do on your own, but electrical work should not be one of them.
 It’s time to call in the professional electricians.

 Serving Albuquerque, NM

-Since 1928, Wagner Mechanical has been servicing the heating, air conditioning and plumbing needs of Albuquerque and Santa Fe, NM.
+Since 1928, Wagner has been servicing the heating, air conditioning and plumbing needs of Albuquerque and Santa Fe, NM.